Date first appointed: 14/8/2018

 Treasurer from 1/6/2019

-Attendance at board meetings in FY19/20: 4/4
+Attendance at board meetings in FY21/22: 4/4

 • Chairman, RSVP Singapore and THK Disability Services Management Committee

-Despite his heavy commitments in both business and family, Juay Meng never fails to find time to volunteer.
+Despite his heavy commitments in both business and family, he never fails to find time to volunteer.
 He has held key positions in Rotary International District 3310 and committees since 2005.
-He has been involved in grassroots work since 2010 and is also the Chairman of Citizen Consultative Committee of Punggol 21 Community Club.
-He is also Treasurer of AMK-Thye Hua Kwan Hospital and Chairman of 3 homes under THK.
-He was awarded Community Service award, PBM by President of Republic of Singapore in 2019.
-Appointed as member of ElderShield Review Committee by Minister Gan Kim Yong, Ministry of Health.
-He is also a member of Active Mobility Advisory Panel.
+He has been involved in grassroot work since 2010 and is also the Chairman of Citizen Consultative Committee of Punggol 21 Community Club.
+Mr Koh is now serving as adviser to SengKang Central GROs.

-With a bold vision and the commitment to make a difference, Juay Meng attended the Social Leadership Singapore (SLS) Programme in 2015.
+With a bold vision and the commitment to make a difference, he attended the Social Leadership Singapore (SLS) Programme in 2015.
 He is an alumnus of the programme and is frequently sought for his input and ideas on how to improve the non-profit sector.
 He is also a member of the NCSS Volunteer Resource Committee.